List of Responding Schools

 Workshops on various government/non-profit/legal aid services options are conducted frequently by the Placement Office.

 The Law School hosts many speakers each year.
-They run the gamut from prominent senior scholars who deliver named lectures to more junior scholars with fresh perspectives who participate in conferences such as the Supreme Court Preview and the Brigham Kanner Property Rights Conference, to our own faculty who deliver the Blackstone and St. George Tucker lectures.
-Judges, practicing lawyers, and public figures also frequently appear as lecturers and conference panelists.
+They run the gamut from prominent senior scholars who deliver named lectures to more junior scholars with fresh perspectives.
+They participate in conferences such as the Institute of Bill of Rights Law’s Supreme Court Preview and the Brigham Kanner Property Rights Conference.
+Our own faculty, judges, practicing lawyers, and public figures also frequently participate as lecturers and conference panelists.
 Some events have a designated subject matter (for example, international human rights, national security, election law, civil liberties, post-conflict justice); others are designed based on the intellectual imagination and professional backgrounds of the participants.
-Speakers frequently meet with students in small groups to facilitate networking and establishing professional contacts.
+Speakers frequently meet, in-person or virtually, with students in small groups to facilitate networking and to establish professional contacts.

-Our students play a pivotal role in the richness of intellectual life at the Law School.
-All lectures and programs are open to student attendance, and students often help research and organize events
+Our students play a pivotal role in the richness of the Law School’s intellectual life.
+All lectures and programs are open to student attendance.
+Students also organize symposia, panels, and individual guest speakers.

 Rebellious Lawyering Conference